Trump mum on Twitter after outcry over Charlottesville statement

 Trump's first message on Monday nodded to his brief trip to Washington:

 "Heading to Washington this morning.
 Much work to do.
-Focus on trade and military. #MAGA" he said.
+Focus on trade and military. #MAGA."

 Trump then reiterated his endorsement for Sen. Luther Strange, the incumbent Alabama Republican who faces a possibly challenging Republican primary on Tuesday.